The Beni Tonka Story

 I used to fantasize about what it felt like to be there, what home would smell and taste like.
 I dreamed and lamented about all the things I’d been missing: the inside jokes, the collective memories, my grand-mother’s perfume, her tawah, the taste of her hand.
 What was the sound of chopping bush in the morning; humming hymns, hearing old-time, bedtime stories?

 What about the folklore: Papa Bois, Lagarhoon, Douen, Soucuyants and doorways lined with salt, children walking in backwards?
-Were there still endless processions, week-long wakes, chocolate tea and black cake?
+Were there still endless processions, week-long wakes, cocoa tea and black cake?
 How was it when cocoa layered the air after the harvest; and down the road, the burning molasses?

 …where were the teasing voices all those years, coming from another room, my cousins, us fighting, crying, hiding from licks and bush-brooms, making up, getting back to mischief?
 Where was the rain on our tongues, the coconut water stained clothes on our backs?